 \section{Abstract}

 The causal structure of any experiment implies restrictions on the observable correlations between measurement outcomes, which are different for experiments exploiting classical, quantum, or post-quantum resources.
 In the study of Bell nonlocality, these differences have been explored in great detail for more and more involved causal structures.
-Here, we go in the opposite direction and identify the simplest causal structure which exhibits a separation between classical, quantum, and postquantum correlations.
+Here, we go in the opposite direction and identify the simplest causal structure which exhibits a separation between classical, quantum, and post-quantum correlations.
 It arises in the so-called Instrumental scenario, known from classical causal models.
-We derive inequalities for this scenario and show that they are closely related to well-known Bell inequalites, such as the Clauser-Horne-Shimony-Holt inequality, which enables us to easily identify their classical, quantum, and post-quantum bounds as well as strategies violating the first two.
+We derive inequalities for this scenario and show that they are closely related to well-known Bell inequalities, such as the Clauser-Horne-Shimony-Holt inequality, which enables us to easily identify their classical, quantum, and post-quantum bounds as well as strategies violating the first two.
 The relations that we uncover imply that the quantum or post-quantum advantages witnessed by the violation of our Instrumental inequalities are not fundamentally different from those witnessed by the violations of standard inequalities in the usual Bell scenario.
-However, non-classical tests in the Instrumental scenario are more efficient than their Bell scenario counterpart as regards the number of random input choices involved, which may have potential implications for device-independent protocols.
+However, non-classical tests in the Instrumental scenario require fewer input choices than their Bell scenario counterpart, which may have potential implications for device-independent protocols.